52.5 F

 Member, Woman Veteran Strong

-Military women can connect with like-minded ladies in a safe space through the Woman Veteran Strong program.
+Military women can locally connect with like-minded ladies in a safe space through the Woman Veteran Strong program.

 So, what is the first step towards being uniquely happy as a military woman?
 According to Chaplain Rood, it’s applying for a free membership at WomanVeteranStrong.org.